I grew up on a farm- Mom, Dad and my brother. We all worked together. A family farm that grew, and is still growing today.

 An opportunity to visit the floor of the Chicago Board of Trade came about.
 Right then and there I knew what I wanted to do.
 I didn't want to move to Chicago for I loved Kansas City and also a girl who lived there.
 She became my wife and Kansas City my permanent home.

 They treated me great and gave me great advice.
 To this day I remember much of the trading wisdom that Norton Rixey Sr. let me soak up.
-I opened account and traded and showed up everyday.
+I opened a trading account, started trading, and showed up everyday.
 After, a couple of months of coming down Bob and Norton recognized my passion for the business and asked if I would like to become a Commodity broker.
 I jumped at the chance and started studying that day for the Series 3.
 Two months later I took the test and joined Central States Commodities as a junior broker which was in1993.

 I have continued to build my business and learn the world of commodity trading ever since then.
 I have now been on Bloomberg television and quoted on Bloomberg.com, Dow Jones, Barron's Magazine and The Wall Street Journal on Agricultural Markets.
 In 2008 Norton Rixey Jr. retired from the business and I now own Central States Commodities, Inc.